Best 2-Person Inflatable Kayak Australia 2025

 Packed Size - 68x63x27cm

-Cons - No included accessories, has poor tracking
+Cons - Lacks accessories, poor tracking

 Itiwit DS 1–2P Cruising